kwasmich/kwasi-ich-site/source/_drafts/pwm_rider.md

 Every time the named inputs used the same value, they got mapped to the same physical register.
 This is clearly not what I wanted because one named input gets modified while the other does not.
 I reached out to the [avr-gcc mailing list][6] because I did not understand why it was happening and I thought it was a defect in the compiler optimization as there was no issue when compiling with `-O0`.
-In the [thread][7] the nice people Joseph C. Sible and David Brown helped me to understand that values are passed in by value and there need not be a correlation between the C variables and registers in the assembly.
+In the [thread][7] the nice people Joseph C. Sible and David Brown helped me to understand that values are passed in by value and there is no requirement for a correlation between the C variables and registers in the AVR assembly.
-Using variables as input AND output helps establish some barrier between the values and registers such that they don't get mixed up.
+Using variables as input AND output helps to establish some barrier between the values and registers, so that they don't get mixed up.

 [1]: https://rurandom.org/justintime/w/Driving_the_WS2811_at_800_kHz_with_an_8_MHz_AVR